 In 2003, Laura returned downtown to work at Evans, Carter, Kunes & Bennett, P.A., supporting the firm's tax lawyers in the administration of trusts and estates, until 2007.
 These wonderful lawyers, Andrew Chandler in particular, encouraged Laura to continue her education at The Charleston School of Law.
 She received a merit scholarship and graduated summa cum laude in May of 2010, earning other academic honors as well.

 During law school, Laura clerked at The Steinberg Law Firm, and also at Rosen Hagood, gaining valuable experience in other areas of the law, including workers compensation, tort law claims, and complex civil litigation.
 She was research assistant to Professor Miller W. Shealy, Jr., co-author of Criminal Procedure for South Carolina Practitioners.
 Laura completed her first year in private practice as an associate at Warren & Sinkler, L.L.P., working with Scott Barnes, now at Haynsworth Sinkler Boyd, one of the authors of South Carolina Limited Liability Companies and Limited Partnerships, Fourth Edition, and Mark Sharpe, now at K&L Gates, in the areas of real estate law, commercial drafting, creditor's rights, business associations, corporate governance, and taxation.
 She has experience in many areas beyond trust and estates, and knows where to find specialized resources when they are needed.

-Laura is a member of the S. C. Bar Association, the Charleston County Bar Association, the Real Property and Trust and Estate Section of the American Bar Association, The South Carolina Women Lawyers Association, is a past Board Member and charter member of the Charleston Chapter of the National Aging in Place Coalition, and is a current member and past President of the Charleston Estate Planning Council.
+Laura is a member of the S. C. Bar Association, the Charleston County Bar Association, the Real Property and Trust and Estate Section of the American Bar Association, The South Carolina Women Lawyers Association, and is a current member and past President of the Charleston Estate Planning Council.
 She is AV peer rated by Martindale-Hubbell.

 Laura has four children, ranging in age from 24 to 36, all of whom have grown up in Charleston and been educated in Charleston County public schools.
 Two of her daughters are married, and a grandchild is on the way.
 She is a member of Circular Congregational Church.
 She has a long history of community involvement and volunteerism.
 She has buried both of her parents.
 She knows what matters to families, and she will care for your family as her own.